ipdb/ipdb-tx-spec/docs/protocol/source/transactions.rst

     }

-There are more example transactions in the HTTP API documentation and the docs of various drivers.
+There are more example transactions in :ref:`the HTTP API docs <HTTP API>` and the docs of various drivers.